KiwiKilian/KiwiKilian/README.md

 # Hey there! 👋

-I'm Kilian 👨🏼‍💻, a web developer currently based at the foot of the alps in Salzburg, Austria 🇦🇹.
-Currently I'm trying to help you choose sustainable mobility options 🚲 and solve geospatial problems 🗺.
+I'm Kilian 👨🏼‍💻, a web engineer based at the foot of the alps in Salzburg, Austria 🇦🇹.
+At work I'm trying to help you choose sustainable mobility options 🚲 and solve geospatial problems 🗺.

 Here I'm either squashing some bugs 🪲 or fiddling around with some open source ideas ✨.